 We aim to ensure fair compensation among our global partners.
 Paying fair wages is not only the basis for long-term trust and partnership but is also a prerequisite for employees to have a decent standard of living.
 We, therefore, aim to create the right conditions and scalable solutions towards fair compensation in our supply chain.

-Minimum wage is considered a baseline on the way to a living wage.
+The minimum wage is regarded as a fundamental basis for suppliers and is an essential step towards improving wages in the direction of a living wage.
 We expect all suppliers to meet the nationally applicable statutory minimum wage as well as observe and comply with the national regulations for health and social welfare systems.
 In addition, we demand that suppliers respect the right of their employees to receive information on individual salaries (e.g. through detailed salary statements).

 Corporate due diligence entails the knowledge of one’s own supply chain.
 In this context, and to support our target for achieving living wages for the employees of our partners, we strive for more transparency in our own supply chain.
 These efforts are based on wage data assessments and gap analyses of our finished goods suppliers, using recognized benchmarks for living wages.
-With a data and strategy driven approach, we define a step-by-step roadmap for living wages together with our suppliers, while also collaborating with other companies and organizations such as multi-stakeholder initiatives.
+With a data and strategy driven approach, we define a step-by-step roadmap for living wages together with our suppliers.

 For us, responsible purchasing practices mean:

 For the management and workers of our suppliers and for our own employees we promote capacity building.
-In this context, we encourage our suppliers to participate in specific trainings, provided for example by Fair Wear Foundation.
-Besides, our purchasing department is encouraged to attend an e-learning program about responsible purchasing practices and fair and open cost calculation.
+In this context, we encourage our suppliers to participate in specific trainings in an e-learning platform with 70+ different training topics in relevant human rights, such as working hours and fair labor practices, and management areas.

 We are aware that the statutory minimum wage that has been set in countries we source from may not be sufficient to provide workers with the above-mentioned decent standard of living.
 Since we recognize fair compensation as a human right, and have also embedded this into our Supplier Code of Conduct, we work with initiatives such as the Fair Labor Association (FLA) to further promote this right.
-As part of this membership, as well as the German Partnership for Sustainable Textiles, we are also committed, among other things, to promoting political and economic framework conditions that enable a systematic improvement in the wage situation for workers in specific countries.
+We play a key role in setting standards for living wages along the entire textile supply chain.
+In cooperation with the FLA and as part of an initiative of the German Partnership for Sustainable Textiles, we actively promote political and economic conditions that aim to improve wage levels in target countries.
+HUGO BOSS continuously examines the remuneration practices of its suppliers with the aim of bringing wages closer to living wage levels.

-In addition, we continuously address our suppliers' specific compensation practices.
-We collect wage data from our finished goods suppliers, in particular, and analyze any wage gaps, among other things.
+In particular, and analyze any wage gaps, among other things.
 For this purpose, we apply the FLA Compensation Dashboard.
 The dashboard is used to compare the average wage of suppliers with recognized benchmarks for living wages, in which we refer, in particular, to the wages specified by the Global Living Wage Coalition.
+This is due to the methodology of objective, consistent and regional data for living wages.
 If these are not available for certain countries, we take into account other reference values recognized by the FLA and the German Partnership for Sustainable Textiles.
 Based on the identified wage gaps, targeted projects involving our suppliers can be implemented to reach a sustainable increase in wages.
 This is done in collaboration with a wide range of stakeholders, such as national and international NGOs, civil society organizations, and trade unions or local legislators.

 On a short term: